ergebnis/json-normalizer/README.md

 $normalized = $normalizer->normalize($json);
 ```

-The normalized version will now have the composed normalizer applied,
-but also apply the formatting according to `$format`.
+The normalized version will now have the composed normalizer applied, but also the formatting applied according to `$format`.

 :bulb: Alternatively, you can use the [`AutoFormatNormalizer`](#autoformatnormalizer).

 #### `IndentNormalizer`

-If you need to adjust the indentation of a JSON file, you can use the `IndentNormalizer`.
+When you need to adjust the indentation of a JSON file, you can use the `IndentNormalizer`.

 ```php
 <?php